mattermost/docs/source/playbooks/playbook-permissions.rst

 Roles and Permissions
 =====================

-There are different ways to access and interact with playbooks.
+There are different ways for teams to access and interact with playbooks.
 This is managed in the System Console using permissions.
 Permissions can be granted in a variety of ways, to allow for different combinations of access and visibility.

 Permissions are provided using: